 - Eating a substantial meal before drinking and snack while drinking

-There are a number of mechanisms that may cause hangovers.
+When a hangover happens, it may be due to a number of mechanisms.
 These symptoms could be the result of alcohol's diuretic effect, increasing the need to urinate.
 Because more liquid is released from the body, it's a good idea to hydrate with water and other non-alcoholic, non-carbonated, non-caffeinated drinks, both while consuming alcohol and afterwards.
 Alcohol also can also cause a number of responses in the body, such as the expansion of blood vessels and an inflammatory response from the immune system.
 The expansion of blood vessels may lead to the headaches many describe as part of their hangovers, while the inflammatory response could trigger the concentration and memory problems.
 For more information on how to prevent a hangover, check out the Alcohol & Other Drugs category in the Go Ask Alice! archives.

 For those who wind up feeling sick despite precautionary measures, there are some steps that may help reduce the malaise.
 Taking ibuprofen before going to bed or upon waking could help calm any inflammation that may be causing aches and pains (but be careful as this could make an upset stomach worse).
-Before taking, be sure to check in with a health care provider to be sure that it's safe and that the appropriate dosage is being taken.
+Before taking, be sure to read the label carefully and take only the recommended dosage.
 It’s best to avoid taking acetaminophen after drinking, as the combination can have harmful effects on the liver.
 Drinking two to three glasses of water before hitting the sack, as you mention, could also help improve hydration.
 Additionally, while it may seem simple, going to sleep may also help.
 While these measures may help to relieve headache and other aches and pains, they don’t decrease the amount of alcohol in the body, so hangover symptoms may still be felt for the next 24 hours.

 Cheers to healthy drinking!Alice!